Right to Life Australia: Campaigns and actions

-In 2001, Peter James Knight walked into a privately run East Melbourne abortion healthcare provider carrying a rifle and other weapons including 16 litres of kerosene.
-Upon entering the clinic, Knight fatally shot a security guard before clinic staff and patients overpowered him.
-Knight later stated he planned to use homemade gags and door jambs to restrain all patients and staff inside the clinic before dousing them with kerosene to massacre all 15 staff members and 26 patients present that day.
-He then planned to move on to target the next Melbourne abortion provider.
-In a radio interview on the day of the fatal shooting, The Right to Life Australia Inc President expressed sympathy with Knight saying violence was to be expected "because people get angry at what goes on in such places".
-This sparked outrage and lead to the popularization of the pro-choice chant "Right to Life, your name's a lie, you don't care if women die!".
+In 2001, Peter Knight walked into the privately run East Melbourne abortion provider carrying a rifle and other weapons, as well as 16 litres of kerosene.
+Knight fatally shot a security guard before clinic staff and patients overpowered him.
+Knight later stated he planned to use homemade gags and door jambs to restrain the patients and staff inside the clinic before dousing them with kerosene.
+There were 15 staff members and 26 patients present that day.
+He then planned to move on to target another Melbourne abortion provider.
+In a radio interview on the day of the fatal shooting, the Right to Life Australia Inc President expressed sympathy with Knight, saying violence was to be expected "because people get angry at what goes on in such places".
+That sparked outrage and led to the popularization of the pro-choice chant "Right to Life, your name's a lie, you don't care if women die!".

-In 2007, The Right to Life Australia Inc campaigned and successfully banned a book titled 'The Peaceful Pill' by Dr Phillip Nitschke.
+In 2007, Right to Life successfully campaigned to ban a book titled The Peaceful Pill by Dr Phillip Nitschke.
 The Classification Review Board stated the book was not banned on moral grounds but because it encouraged illegal activity.

-The Right to Life Australia Inc lobbied heavily against the 2008 Victorian Abortion Law Reform Bill introduced by Upper House Member Candy Broad.
-The lobbying was unsuccessful and the Bill passed with overwhelming support, resulting in the Menhennit ruling (1969) being codified and access to abortion being extended to include terminations after 23 weeks gestation.
+Right to Life lobbied heavily against the 2008 Victorian Abortion Law Reform Bill introduced by Upper House member Candy Broad.
+The lobbying was unsuccessful, and the bill passed with overwhelming support, resulting in the Menhennit ruling (1969) being codified and access to abortion being extended to include terminations after 23 weeks' gestation.

-In 2013, The Right to Life Australia Inc were questioned on anti-abortion flyers dropped off to Albury residents.
+In 2013, Right to Life Australia was questioned about anti-abortion flyers distributed in Albury.
 The flyers were printed on the back of letters containing personal information and may have breached privacy laws.
-Included in the letters was a 1988 letter from Corporate Affairs Victoria that detailed outstanding lodging fees and threatened to de-register the company.
-While then President Margaret Tighe claimed the flyers were unrelated to The Right to Life Australia Inc, the flyers also featured the signature of the then President Margaret Tighe.
+Included in the material was a 1988 letter from Corporate Affairs Victoria detailing outstanding lodging fees and threatened to de-register the company.
+While then-President, Margaret Tighe, claimed the flyers were unrelated to Right to Life Australia, they also featured her signature.

-In 2017, The Right to Life Australia Inc campaigned against the Victorian Voluntary Assisted Dying Bill.
-The campaign was unsuccessful and the Bill passed.
-From 19 June 2019, Victorian have been able to access voluntary assisted dying if they are in late stages of advanced disease.
+In 2017, Right to Life Australia campaigned against the Victorian Voluntary Assisted Dying Bill.
+The campaign was unsuccessful, and the bill passed.
+From 19 June 2019, Victorians were able to access voluntary assisted dying if they were in late stages of advanced disease.

-Since the termination of pregnancy has been decriminalised across all Australian jurisdictions, The Right to Life Australia Inc has lobbied to re-criminalise abortion with the President stating in 2023 "I think there should be a penalty.
-I think we should be lenient to some extent"'.
+Since abortion has been decriminalised across all Australian jurisdictions, Right to Life Australia has lobbied for its recriminalisation with the President stating in 2023: "I think there should be a penalty.
+I think we should be lenient to some extent".